jmesparre/jm/memory-bank/activeContext.md

 - Special characters in URLs can cause routing issues in Next.js, requiring careful handling (e.g., renaming paths to use ASCII-compatible characters).
 - Modular component design (e.g., `Blog8` and `Blog8Demo`) facilitates easier integration and reusability.
 - Consistent documentation of ShadCN components in `ShadCN-context.md` helps avoid redundant installations.
+- Centralizing navigation-related logic (like sequential preloading) within a wrapper component (`PageWrapper.tsx`) that has access to routing context (`pathname`) is an effective and clean architectural pattern.
+- Delaying non-critical background tasks (like preloading) until after the `window.load` event is a good strategy to optimize the initial page load time (Time to Interactive).